skleeschulte/tailored-semantic-ui-react-bundles-with-webpack/README.md

 ## Features

-- Member imports from `semantic-ui-react` are transformed to default imports to reduce the bundle size (vendor js chunk):
+- Member imports from `semantic-ui-react` are transformed to default imports to reduce the bundle size (vendors chunk):
   `import { Button } from 'semantic-ui-react';` becomes
   `import Button from 'semantic-ui-react/dist/es/elements/Button/Button.js';`